-Each year San Diego Blood Bank challenges Southern California area high schools in San Diego, Imperial, Orange and Los Angeles Counties and in the Inland Valley to compete for the highest percentage of participation in blood drives at their school and for the highest number of units collected.
+Each year San Diego Blood Bank challenges Southern California area high schools to compete for the highest percentage of participation in blood drives at their school and for the highest number of units collected.
 Each school's achievements are tallied at the end of the school year.
 Winning schools are awarded grants ranging from $500 to $2500.
 Individual student are also eligible to win $500 scholarships.
-You can get more details about how both the high school grant and scholarship programs work if your school isn't already participating.
+You can get more details about how both the high school grant and scholarship programs work if your school isn't already participating by contacting us here.

 Grants will be awarded at the end of the school year ranging from $500 to $2500.